The Lighthouse for The Blind, Inc. Programs

 Braille Training Program

-Currently in its third year, Seattle Lighthouse’s Braille Training Program continues to expand, providing braille literacy instruction to employees who are blind or visually impaired, Deaf-Blind, or sighted.
+Currently in its fifth year, Seattle Lighthouse’s Braille Training Program continues to expand, providing braille literacy instruction to employees who are blind or visually impaired, Deaf-Blind, or sighted.
 In 2010, the Lighthouse celebrated the opening of its Braille Reading Library, providing current books and periodicals in braille to encourage the expanded use of braille among Lighthouse employees.
 Through the Braille Training Program, the Lighthouse furthers its commitment to increase braille literacy and use amongst employees, seeking to decrease the 90% braille illiteracy rate among blind adults in the United States.

 Computer Training Program (CTP)